 Here is the cover of my first work, One Continuous Picnic, a gastronomic history of Australia, which appeared in 1982, with a new edition in 2007.
 It was inspired by living for a year in a former watermill down an ancient Roman road near Radda-in-Chianti in Italy, and then setting up a restaurant in another Tuscan town, Bacchereto.
-The contrast with eating in my own country was so intriguing, important and revelatory that he wrote about his own industrialised country’s “history without peasants”.
+The contrast with my own country was so sensual, important and revelatory that he wrote about his own industrialised country’s “history without peasants”.
 Jennifer Hillier and I ran the ground-breaking Uraidla Aristologist restaurant in the Adelaide Hills for 15 years, and I kept up gastronomical research.
 Here is a list of my books.

 For blog essays, hit the Posts & Essays button (sometimes it’s above).
 To keep up with the latest, hit the Follow button (also, sometimes upper-right).

 And to contact Michael Symons, email firstname.lastname@example.org, or fill in the form: